privacyguides/privacyguides.org/docs/vpn.en.md

 4. [Slicing Onions: Part 2 – Onion recipes; VPN not required](https://web.archive.org/web/20210116140725/https://write.privacytools.io/my-thoughts-on-security/slicing-onions-part-2-onion-recipes-vpn-not-required) by blacklight447
 5. [IVPN Privacy Guides](https://www.ivpn.net/privacy-guides)
 6. ["Do I need a VPN?"](https://www.doineedavpn.com), a tool developed by IVPN to challenge aggressive VPN marketing and help individuals decide if a VPN is right for them.

-[^1]: "WireGuard" and the "WireGuard" logo are registered trademarks of Jason A. Donenfeld.

 ## Related VPN information